orsnaro/Discord-Bot-Ai/README.md

 > ## 📣 Beta (v2.5) is out!
  * now can enjoy Mighty GPTeuos memes using `BoringWizard` command
  * now can learn for the Wisest on [Discord's Island](https//discord.gg/R52kY9mG9c) using `WiseWiz` command
- * now long Bard AI answers is working in Wizard Bot Channel
+ * now long Bard AI answers is working in [🧙Ask-the-Wizard Channel](https://discord.gg/ptAVHmrtJX)
  * now Bot sends random quotes and memes multiple times a day
  * ~~fixed some bugs~~